 Are you or someone you know interested in learning how to run grassroots campaigns?
 Do you come from a community facing environmental racism, economic exploitation, militarism, or climate change?
 Are you ready to embark on an adventure that will win real victories in Portland and across Oregon?

-The OPAL Organizing Fellowship is a program designed to help folks expand their skillsets to advance and run effective campaigns around Transit Justice.
+The OPAL Organizers in Training Fellowship is a program designed to help folks expand their skillsets to advance and run effective campaigns around Transit Justice.
 This 6-month program requires a 20-hour commitment each month.
 We provide training, stipends ($20/hour), and the opportunity to develop and run effective campaigns to improve the lives of community members.
 Fellows are sometimes offered opportunity to prolong involvement, take on additional organizing, and receive mentorship in seeking organizing placements in the community.

-Think you’ve got what it takes to be an OPAL Fellow?
+Think you’ve got what it takes to be an OPAL OIT Fellow?
 Download, complete, and return the application.
 Click here.